tytydraco/yessleep/out/Someone_stares_back_from_my_peephole_And_Its_not_what_I_thought_Finale.md

 **Then the bell rings again.**

 Trembling, I walk to the kitchen and grab a knife.
-This time, instead of looking through the peephole, I open the door—and place a small circular mirror over the peephole.
+This time, instead of looking through the peephole, I place a small circular mirror over the peephole.
 Moments later, I witness the same black liquid finding its way into my apartment.

 And then I see him.